MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-performance.md

 #### Solution

-Set the Windows per NIC setting for SMB so that the total channels don't exceed four.
+Set the Windows per Network Interface Card (NIC) setting for SMB so that the total channels don't exceed four.
 For example, if you have two NICs, you can set the maximum per NIC to two using the following PowerShell cmdlet: `Set-SmbClientConfiguration -ConnectionCountPerRssNetworkInterface 2`.

 ## Very high latency for requests